groxio-learning/mastermind_one_day/lab3_hard/mastermind/README.md

 See https://hexdocs.pm/elixir/Kernel.SpecialForms.html for details.
 (I googled Elixir __MODULE__)

-## Lab 2: Computing Scores
+# Lab 2: Computing Scores

 When you're computing scores for your mastermind game, you'll work with three data structures.

 - The `answer` is the actual correct code.
 - The `guess` is a user's attempt to guess the correct code.
+- The `score`  (see below)

+## Lab 2: Computing the Score

-- The `score` is the number of reds and whites.
+In this lab, you'll compute the score of a turn.
+A score is the number of reds and whites.
 A red is the correct number (or peg) in the correct location; a white peg is a correct number in the wrong location; a miss is an incorrect location.
 Each number from the guess will be either a red, a white, or nothing.
 It can't be more than one.

 ## List Subtraction